-There’s very few things in life that are better than a freshly brewed cup of coffee first thing in the morning.
+There are very few things in life that are better than a freshly brewed cup of coffee first thing in the morning.

 The pleasant aroma, the deliciously rich taste, and especially the jolt of caffeine that it provides… it’s utter perfection.

 In today’s day and age, there’s certainly no shortage of methods available to you when it comes to making that perfect cup of coffee.
-Espresso machines, drip coffeemakers, percolators, French press – all great options to make terrific coffee from the comfort of your own home.
+Espresso machines, drip coffeemakers, percolators, and French press – are all great options to make terrific coffee from the comfort of your own home.

 However, today we’re going to talk about an option for anyone who doesn’t have access to their own coffee-making machine.
 Maybe your drip coffeemaker just stopped working all of a sudden.
 Or maybe you would just rather make a pot of coffee the old-fashioned way.

 Whatever your reasons are, we’re here to help.
 In this article, you’ll find step-by-step instructions on how to make coffee from beans without a machine.

 4 Easy Steps on How to Make Coffee From Beans Without a Machine